 Serve as a sweet side dish with savory lunch meals.
 Boiled plantain is incredibly versatile and goes well with pelau, rice and beans, and more.

-What do boiled plantains taste like
+So what do boiled plantains taste like?

 Boiled ripe plantains have a very sweet, mild banana taste.
 Half ripe plantains, when boiled, have a much starchier, banana-like taste and are not as sweet.
 The sweetness, therefore, depends on how ripe the fruit is before boiling.

-Are boiled plantains healthy
+Are boiled plantains healthy?